Evidence of dynamical dark energy in a non-flat universe: current and future observations: Results and Analyses

 \subsection{Constraints in presence of the GWSS luminosity distance measurements}

-In order to understand how the future GWSS dataset could affect the constraints on the present cosmological scenarios, we have combined the 1000 mock GWSS luminosity distance measurements with two combined datasets, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB.
-In Table~\ref{tab:best-GW}, we have therefore presented the results on all the scenarios (including $\Lambda$CDM) for the combined datasets, namely, SN+BAO+BBN+$H(z)$+GW and SN+BAO+BBN+$H(z)$+CMB+GW.
+Here we present the constraints on the proposed parametrizations when the future GWSS dataset is added to the usual cosmological probes discussed in section~\ref{sec-results-usual-probes}.
+In order to understand how the future GWSS data could affect the constraints on the present cosmological scenarios, we have combined the 1000 mock GWSS luminosity distance measurements with SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB.
+In Table~\ref{tab:best-GW}, we have presented the results on all the scenarios (including the non-flat $\Lambda$CDM) considering two combined datasets, namely, SN+BAO+BBN+$H(z)$+GW and SN+BAO+BBN+$H(z)$+CMB+GW.
+Additionally, in Table~\ref{tab:flat-GW}, we present the constraints on the parameters of the same cosmological scenarios but assuming the spatially flat universe in the background.
 In Figs. \ref{fig:padeI+gw}, \ref{fig:spadeI+gw}, \ref{fig:padeII+gw} we have graphically shown the effects of mock GWSS on the cosmological parameters of the three distinct cosmological scenarios when combined with SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB.
+Before presenting the main results, we notice that for PADE-I, corresponding to the upper plot in Fig. \ref{fig:padeI+gw}, the parameter $w_1$ is found to be in tension at more than $3\sigma$ between SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+GW.
+However, this vanishes when we compared the results between SN+BAO+BBN+$H(z)$+CMB and SN+BAO+BBN+$H(z)$+CMB+GW (see the lower plot in Fig. \ref{fig:padeI+gw}).
+For SPADE-I, corresponding to Fig. \ref{fig:spadeI+gw}, we do not find any tension in any parameter for all the datasets.
+For PADE-II, the DE parameters $w_1$ and $w_2$ are found to be in tension at more than $3\sigma$ for all the datasets.
+This might be caused either due to a large number of free parameters in the parametrizations or because of not enough sensitivity of the mock GWSS dataset.
+Nevertheless, here we present the impact of the 1000 mock GWSS dataset when it is combined with the usual cosmological probes.